 I Am Not a Bird Person

-It’s intimidating how many birds there are.
-Not in the Hitchcock sense, but in an overwhelming and awe-inspiring sense.
-If you’ve ever cracked open a birding guidebook, you know the feeling.
-Page after page will show a staggering variety of shapes and colors.
+It’s kind of intimidating how many birds there are.
+Not in a menacing, Alfred Hitchcock sense, but in an awe-inspiring sense.
+If you’ve ever cracked open a birding guidebook, you may have felt overwhelmed by the staggering variety of shapes and colors.

-If you don’t consider yourself a “bird person,” you still know about birds.
-When you see an unfamiliar species, you can still describe it in familiar terms.
-A water bird like a loon or a grebe might seem like a “duck” while a falcon might be described as a “hawk.”
-These shortcuts show recognition of similar shapes, environments and behaviors — even though all belong to distinct families.
-That’s why general bird terms, like duck or hawk or owl or parrot tend to be Googled more than individual species names.
+The thing is, even if you don’t consider yourself a “bird person,” you inherently know enough about birds to describe an unfamiliar species in familiar terms.
+You might characterize a loon as a duck, or a falcon as a hawk.
+These shortcuts stem from a recognition of similar shapes, environments and behaviors — even if the unfamiliar bird actually belongs to an entirely separate family.
+That’s why there are more searches for general bird terms, like duck or hawk (or owl or parrot) than for individual species names.

 Visualization: Most Searched Bird Groups